Don Perrin: Career

 Don Perrin was Vice President of Operations with Mag Force 7, Inc. He wrote a series of novels in the Mag Force 7 series, with the first hitting the shelf in April 1995.
 He has three successful collectible game designs to his credit with Star of the Guardians Collectible Trading Card Game and Wing Commander Collectible Trading Card Game, and the Star Trek: the Card Game.
 Perrin has also designed role playing products for Imperium Games's Traveller RPG Universe.
 For the fourth edition of Traveller (also called Marc Miller's Traveller or T4) published by Imperium in 1996, each of the designers worked on separate portions of the rules, with Perrin writing rules for starships.
 Perrin then worked on the game Zero (1997) for Archangel Entertainment.
 Perrin is also a contributor to the Dragonlance novel series.

 Perrin and Lester Smith designed the Sovereign Stone RPG (1998) based on the trilogy of Sovereign Stone books, and Margaret Weis formed the company Sovereign Press with herself as CEO to publish the RPG.
-Perrin announced on April 17, 2001, that Sovereign Press would replace its original game system for Sovereign Stone with a line based on the D20 System.
+Perrin announced on April 17, 2001, that Sovereign Press would replace its original game system for Sovereign Stone with a line based on the d20 System.
 To support the setting, Weis and Perrin wrote a short story titled "Shadamehr and the Old Wives Tale" which was published in Dragon #264 (October, 1999).
 Wizards of the Coast licensed the Dragonlance setting to Sovereign Press as the result of an agreement in 2002 to be used for role-playing publication; Weis and Perrin wrote the Dragonlance Campaign Setting (2003), with Jamie Chambers and Christopher Coyle, which Wizards of the Coast published, and afterwards allowed Sovereign Press to further expand on the material in that book by publishing supplements making use of the d20 license.
-Perrin left Sovereign Press in 2004 and Weis then formed the new company Margaret Weis Productions.
+Perrin left Sovereign Press in 2004, and Weis then formed the new company Margaret Weis Productions.

 Perrin acted as an advisor for Margaret Weis on the final Star of the Guardians novel, Ghost Legion (in which he also appears as a character).
 The couple co-authored the Mag Force 7 novels.

-Don Perrin, Michael Cosentino and Kathyrn Plamback purchased the two US wargaming magazines, "The Courier" and "MWAN" and combined them into the Historical Miniature Gamer Magazine in 2005.
+Don Perrin, Michael Cosentino, and Kathryn Plamback purchased the two US wargaming magazines, "The Courier" and "MWAN", and combined them into the Historical Miniature Gamer Magazine in 2005.
 This magazine won the Nonfiction Publication of the Year Award at the 32nd Annual Origins Awards.
 The magazine offered articles on wargaming/wargames (of widely varied periods), tips on painting, building hints, scenarios, reviews of wargaming books, rules, miniatures and a monthly column by Howard Whitehouse.
-In 2007 James Manto was brought in as editor-in-chief to help with the organization and structure of the articles.
-Taking advantage of Perrin's QPOD (Quality Printing on Demand) in-house printing (where small numbers of books, rules, supplements can be printed inexpensively) the magazine underwent a complete overhaul to an easy to hold quarterly magazine.
+In 2007, James Manto was brought in as editor-in-chief to help with the organization and structure of the articles.
+Taking advantage of Perrin's QPOD (Quality Printing on Demand) in-house printing (where small numbers of books, rules, and supplements can be printed inexpensively), the magazine underwent a complete overhaul to an easy-to-hold quarterly magazine.
 The magazine was closed in 2008.